Nuffle-Labs/docs/unified_security.md

 Delegators can now delegate all their assets on one unified platform and interact in one place.
 There is no need to search for services and deal with operators to build trust.
 Operators can earn trust in a unified system, and you can transparently see an operator's reputation stake and network participation.

 Delegators can set adaptive strategies and have power over their assets.
-As the system is an open market, they can access GTM-style applications and earn the most significant yield, which is usually reserved for Genesis operators.
+As the system is an open market, they can access applications that earn the most significant yield, which is usually reserved for Genesis operators.

 ### Service Providers:

 Due to the competitive marketplace, an application can now determine its security parameters, the tokens involved, slashing logic, and rewards, and then be at ease with it.
 You do not need to delve deeper into the specific platform or hire protocol engineers for each re-staking solution.
-With this, you can set and forget it, ensure security, and continue innovating.
+With unified security layer, you can set and forget it, ensure security, and continue innovating.

 ### Operators: